Greeleyville, South Carolina

 Greeleyville is a town in Williamsburg County, South Carolina, United States.
 The population was 438 at the 2010 census.
 The town was originally chartered on December 20, 1893.
-Greeleyville's seal and flag feature a depiction of the first Town Hall, which was built in the 1890s, as well as two arms, one black and one white, holding a tobacco leaf and a cotton bowl.
+Greeleyville's seal and flag feature a depiction of the first Town Hall, which was built in the 1890s, as well as two arms, one black and one white, holding a tobacco leaf and a cotton boll.
 These symbols represent the unity and cooperation among all the people of Greeleyville and pay tribute to the town's agricultural heritage.

 Since 1982, the town has hosted an annual Flag Day celebration each Memorial Day weekend that features bingo, street dances, barbecue, as well as various other types of vendors.

 History

 The area surrounding Greeleyville was once home to several Native American tribes, including the Wee Nee, Wee Tee, and Mingoes, who inhabited and utilized the region as hunting grounds into the eighteenth century.
 A remnant population of Native Americans, known as the Goins Indian Community, has lived just north of Greeleyville since the mid-nineteenth century, predating the town of Greeleyville.
 The community once maintained its own church and during the era of racial segregation, had a state-funded school that operated until 1949.
 The community today still exists and alleges to be descended from the Wee Nee, among other historic tribes of the Carolinas.

 The settlement of Greeleyville traces back to the late nineteenth century, when Samuel J. Taylor, a veteran of the American Civil War, came to the present site of the town with his partner, S.J.
 Hudson.
 The two together bought several hundred acres of timber and began the manufacture of turpentine and rosin.
 Three years later Taylor bought out his partner and began to work with his brother-in-law, W.S.
 Varner.
 Taylor used his expertise in the mercantile industry to bring prosperity to the area and although his timber holdings became exhausted within the first fifteen years, opted to remain in the emerging town for both financial and sentimental reasons.
 Taylor owned 1,200 acres within present-day town limits and, in the pursuit of promoting a town community, would donate land to every industrious and capable man willing to build a home in the area.
 He also gave land freely for streets, churches, and schools within the town.
 Greeleyville obtained its name when Taylor, who was depending on the turpentine industry, had ordered a bill of goods for his store and was in need of an address.
 When Taylor, who was a staunch supporter of Horace Greeley, presented the idea of naming the town to local residents, the majority voted in favor of naming the town in honor of Greeley.
 It is local lore that Greeley once visited the town and became stranded there, while campaigning for presidency.
 On December 20, 1893, the town was officially chartered as Greeleyville.